 History of GSI

-In the summer of 2000, the History Department approached Mr. John Buxton, Culver Head of Schools, with a proposal to create a center for the study of international affairs.
-A mission statement for the proposed “Global Studies Institute” had been drafted for Mr. Buxton’s perusal.
-The mission statement read, in part, “to prepare Culver students for citizenship in a rapidly changing and increasingly complex world by giving them the opportunity to interact with thinkers, leaders, and scholars from different countries, cultures, and backgrounds.”
+In the summer of 2000, History instructor Harry D. Frick III approached Head of Schools Mr. John Buxton with a proposal to create a center for the study of international affairs.
+Frick had drafted a mission statement for Mr. Buxton’s perusal, “to prepare Culver students for citizenship in a rapidly changing and increasingly complex world by giving them the opportunity to interact with thinkers, leaders, and scholars from different countries, cultures, and backgrounds.”

 Mr. Buxton embraced the idea and suggested a pilot project, where Culver would host an intensive seminar for interested students on some topic of vital interest to the world community.
-Acting on Mr. Buxton’s vision, the newly established Global Studies Institute invited nuclear arms expert Dr. David Cortright to conduct an all-day symposium on the subject—“The Nuclear Threat.”
+Acting on Mr. Buxton’s suggestion, Frick invited nuclear arms expert Dr. David Cortright to conduct an all-day symposium on the subject—“The Nuclear Threat.”
 It was the Global Studies Institute’s first seminar.
-Students and faculty responded with enthusiasm.
+Students and faculty responded with enthusiasm and Harry Frick became the GSI's founding director.

 The Cortright symposium led to other, longer seminars, some lasting several days.
 These seminars featured world-class scholars from Latin America, Asia, and Africa, as well as Harvard, Notre Dame, and the University of Chicago.
 Several Culver patrons warmed to the idea of an institute devoted to world affairs and their generous gifts enabled the GSI to grow and expand.
 Meanwhile, the University of Notre Dame’s Kroc Institute for International Peace Studies served as “unofficial” mentor, providing advice, as well as guest scholars.